 Eicosanoids are “powerful” hormones as they will affect the synthesis of other hormones in our body, they are our body’s cellular check and balance system.
 These eicosanoids have opposing actions.
 To obtain good health, there must be a BALANCE between these opposing actions.
 An imbalance of eicosanoids will lead to various body reactions such as allergies, asthma, chronic infection and many other diseases.

-These powerful eicosanoids are controlled by hormone insulin as well as dietary fats.
-This means that we can control the balance of eicosanoids by consuming the right amount of Omega-6 and Omega-3 of polyunsaturated fatty acids, and at the same time maintaining the balance between hormone insulin and glucagon.
+These powerful eicosanoids are controlled by the hormone insulin as well as dietary fats.
+This means that we can control the balance of eicosanoids by consuming the right amount of Omega-6 and Omega-3 of polyunsaturated fatty acids, and at the same time maintaining the balance between the hormone insulin and glucagon.

 The Importance of Proper Meal Time Planning

 The Zone diet emphasizes on proper meal time planning so that the proteins and carbohydrates consumed can be properly utilized by our bodies throughout the day.
-A well planned Zone diet should have at least 3 main Zone meals, 1 or 2 Zone snacks between the meals and 1 late night snack.
+A well-planned Zone diet should have at least 3 main Zone meals, 1 or 2 Zone snacks between the meals and 1 late-night snack.
 The Zone meal you eat should be able to keep you in the zone for about 4 to 5 hours, while for Zone snack is about 2 to 2 1/2 hours.

 The Zone Diet Plan and Exercise

-Though this diet plan does not emphasize on the importance of daily exercises, an 80/20 rule is suggested, which is 80% diet and 20% exercise.
+Though this diet plan does not emphasize on the importance of daily exercise, an 80/20 rule is suggested, which is 80% diet and 20% exercise.
 The best form of exercise is a routine that you can carry out regularly, such as a 30-minutes slow walk or slow jog in the park.
 You may also add some weight training to your routine.

-An important thing to remember is to have a Zone snack 30 minutes before starting any exercise, this will help setting the hormonal stage to trigger the burning of body fats when the workout begins.
+An important thing to remember is to have a Zone snack 30 minutes before starting any exercise, this will help set the hormonal stage to trigger the burning of body fats when the workout begins.

 If you are doing weight training, try doing this in the morning and limit the training time to 45 minutes.
-Eat another Zone snack within half an hour after the training ends, and have your Zone meal not later than 2 hours.
+Eat another Zone snack within half an hour after the training ends, and have your Zone meal no later than 2 hours.